1.1 “Bespoke Training” means a Course created by or on behalf of LBTC for the Client as specified on the Order or Proposal.

 1.5 “Consulting” means the service provision of expert advice in business and management by LBTC to the Client as specified on the Order or Proposal.

-1.6 “Correspondence address” London Business Training and Consulting, 7 Pancras Square, Kings Cross, London N1C 4AG.
+1.6 “Correspondence address” London Business Training and Consulting, One Lyric Square, Hammersmith, London W6 0NB.